Hieunvn/carbon_emissions/README.md

 |Mercedes-Benz GLE (GLE 500 4MATIC)|91000.00|Automobiles & Components|7|
 |Mercedes-Benz S-Class (S 500)|85000.00|Automobiles & Components|7|
 |Mercedes-Benz SL (SL 350)|72000.00|Automobiles & Components|7|
+Results => The products that contribute the most to carbon emissions are from 'Electrical Equipment and Machinery' industry_group.

 ### 3.3 What are the industries with the highest contribution to carbon emissions?